cheeesed123/ultimate-counter/README.md

 # ultimate-counter
 A compilation of (mostly) small programs, combined into one big program.
+1187 lines of code!

 Shameless marketing:

 Chief guy - Itch - chiefguy.itch.io